-Neutral Assist Lever (I)
+Neutral Assist Lever (J)

 Placing the neutral assist lever in the On position (2) engages the neutral assist spring to help return the SDLA control lever to the neutral position.
 This makes the neutral position easy to select and maintain.
-The neutral assist On position is recommended when learning the operation of the power unit, loading or unloading the power unit, attaching and removing attachments, and whene attaching and removing attachments, and whenever the operator is unsure of the power unit's response to the task being performed.
-Placing the neutral assist lever in the Off position (1)
+The neutral assist On position is recommended when learning the operation of the power unit, loading or unloading the power unit, attaching and removing attachments, and whenever the operator is unsure of the power unit's response to the task being performed.